 The pores on your arms are a lot larger than the pores on your face, which can make body acne a little more challenging to treat.
 When treating pimples on your arms, it's important to be equipped with the right ingredients to target this area effectively.

-This is why Software offers a customised prescription acne treatment that is developed by our doctors for your own specific skincare concerns.
-There is no one-size-fits-all approach to acne, which is why Software's doctors take your skin concerns into account before prescribing a treatment that is compounded just for you by our partner pharmacy.
+This is why Software offers a customised prescription acne treatment that is developed by our practitioners for your own specific skincare concerns.
+There is no one-size-fits-all approach to acne, which is why Software's health practitioners take your skin concerns into account before prescribing a treatment that is compounded just for you by our partner pharmacy.